Thoughts on the privilege of meeting your “higher” needs.

 You won’t move up the pyramid until each level is fulfilled.
 For example, if you are starving to death and can’t access the basic human need for food, then the last thing you are worried about is self-expression and concerns over living your best life.
 Your best life at that moment is a Big-Mac.

-She handed them to me and I cried.
-I’ve never been so happy to see an 88 cent meal in my entire life.
+She handed them to me, and all I could do was cry.
+I’ve never been so happy to see a .88 cent meal in my entire life.
 Suddenly, I had safety, shelter, and food.
 And I was grateful.
 That’s one of the best meals I’ve ever had because it came with a big heaping side of freedom.

-Now as I celebrate ten years free of abuse, almost to the exact day, I am reminded once again of how blessed I am.
-I want for nothing.
-Even in the middle of a pandemic.
-My normal life is lived at the top of the pyramid.
-How cool is that?
+Now, as I celebrate ten years free of abuse, almost to the exact day, I am reminded once again of how blessed I am.
+I want for nothing, even in the middle of a pandemic.
+My “normal” life is lived at the top of the pyramid.
+Yet, I’m still so amazed.

-Oh sure, I no longer have any more marinara but damn I’m grateful that I’ve had the opportunity to climb the pyramid and that now the top level is my norm and that my greatest concern is being the most I can be, live the creative life and serve that purpose.
+Oh sure, I no longer have any more marinara.
+Still, damn, I’m grateful that I’ve had the opportunity to climb the pyramid and that now the top level is my norm.
+My most significant concern now is living my highest purpose and doing my best to give back.

 Thank you, God, for saving me.
 Thank you for all the people you sent to help me.
 (You all know who you are!
 Ten years!
 Can you believe it?)

-God, please extend your grace to us all and allow us to live at the top.
+God, please extend your grace to us all and allow us to always live at the top.
+Amen.